compbiozurich/UZH-BIO392/course-results/2021/tina-sidler/day10_notes.md

 Panel normals: accumulation of match normals, to make sure variants we don't want have been filtered out
 Match normal: is a sample of healthy tissue from the same individual to distinguish germline mutations from somatic mutations

+For finding a tumor variant, we need match normal to compare and also have to compare to the general population germline-variants.